La Crosse Blufflands Project

 Hike to Healthiness packet on back of Kiosk

-Mathy: Cty Rd FA, La Crosse, WI - From La Crosse: Follow Losey Blvd south to State Road (Kmart), turn left on State Road and follow up Hwy 33 (Irish Hill).
-Turn left on Hwy F and follow for 2.5 miles.
-Turn right on Cty Rd FA and follow for 1.5 miles.
+Mathy: Cty Rd FA, La Crosse, WI - From La Crosse: Follow Bliss Road up the bluff past Alpine Inn.
+Turn Left on Cty Rd FA and follow for 1.5 miles.
 The trailhead parking lot is at end of road.

 Hike to Healthiness packet on lower right front corner of kiosk

-Beck/Miller: Rim of the City Road, La Crosse, WI - From the intersection of Losey Blvd and State Road (Kmart) in La Crosse: Follow State Road east up Hwy 33 (Irish Hill).
-At top of hill turn left on to Cty Rd F and follow for 3 2.5 miles.
-Turn right on to Cty Rd FA and follow for 1.5 miles to Rim of City Rd.
+Beck/Miller: Rim of the City Road, La Crosse, WI - Follow Bliss Road up the bluff past Alpine Inn.
+Turn Left on Cty Rd FA and follow for 1 mile.
 Turn left on to Rim of City Rd and follow down to the cul de sac.
 Trail begins on other side of gate.

 Hike to Healthiness packet is zip tied to right hand side of gate.